mattwilson1024/mocklify/README.md

 The above example:
 - omits the `isOnline` property for _all users_
-- gives everyone in Gryffindor 1000 points
+- gives everyone in Gryffindor an additional 1000 points
 - removes all points from everyone in Slytherin
-- gives Harry 9000 points and sets him as an admin
+- set's Harry's points to 9999 and makes him an admin

 # Terminators